 The website searches the internet to find exactly how, when and where to apply to almost every major U.S. company directly.
 When they can they provide downloadable job application forms, and when those forms are not available they provide the direct links that job seekers need to apply with each company directly

 A site designed by Richard Bolles, renowned author on employment issues.

 The purpose of the Job-Hunt.Org Web site is to provide a comprehensive listing of useful Internet-accessible job-search resources and services on the Web, in a format which is most useful to job seekers.

 Sponsored by the Daily Oklahoman.
 The site offers a variety of employment resources including a local and national job listing database, job search news and a resume service.

-This on-line employment bank will help you whether you're thinking about a new job, new career, a new city or a new direction.
+This online employment site will help you whether you're thinking about a new job, new career, a new city or a new direction.

 National Business and Disability Council maintains a free resume database for college students with disabilities.
 You can post your resume for perusal by the top fortune 1000 companies, as well as job search with companies that are part of the NBDC network.
 A resource for corporations that are hiring, working with and marketing to persons with disabilities.

 Human Capital Management is responsible for overseeing human resources services for the State of Oklahoma employees.
 Specialties include workforce planning and organizational development, employee benefits administration and management, classification and compensation, applicant services and testing, personnel assessment, recruitment and retention, wellness programs, employee relations, payroll and training and development.
 HCM also administers the state employee’s flexible benefits program and operates the policy and legislative services department within OMES.

 Click website link to find nearest job center.